huberflores/AndroidSensorSimulator/README.md

 Connecting Android Emulator to a Sensor Simulator
 ===============================================

-Sensor simulator is a tool developed by openintents and can be found [here](http://code.google.com/p/openintents/wiki/SensorSimulator)
+Sensor simulator is a tool developed by openintents and can be found [here](http://code.google.com/p/openintents/wiki/SensorSimulator).
+This repository just provides some examples about how to use the framework.

 Description
 -------------